Sahib19/DSA-JAVA/README.md

 git clone https://github.com/your-username/DSA-JAVA.git

-Open in your favorite Java IDE
+Open it in your favorite Java IDE

 Run and modify programs to practice

 📈 Progress & Consistency

-🗓️ Problems are added regularly
+Problems are added regularly

-📌 Code quality improves with learning
+Code quality improves with learning

-🔄 Old solutions may be optimized over time
+Old solutions may be optimized over time

 🤝 Contributions